shanmugavel-d/shanmugavel-d/README.md

 # Hi, I'm Shanmugavel!

 Welcome to my GitHub profile!
-I'm passionate about data science and big data, and I'm constantly learning and exploring new concepts in these fields.
+I'm passionate about business analyst and data science, and I'm constantly learning and exploring new concepts in these fields.
 If you share the same interests, let's connect and collaborate on some exciting projects!

 ## About Me